yassato/rNeighborQTL/README.md

 # rNeighborQTL
-An R package to perform interval mapping for quantitative trait loci underlying neighbor effects
+This is an (beta version) R package to perform interval mapping for quantitative trait loci underlying neighbor effects.